Washington Park, Denver

 Washington Park is a neighborhood and public urban park in Denver, Colorado.

 The Washington Park is a blend of historic and contemporary styles of architecture.
 The park was first developed by Architect Reinhard Schuetze in 1899.
-Its design was influenced by city planner Kessler, the Olmsted Brothers and the well-known philanthropist Margaret "Molly" Brown.
+Its design was influenced by city planner Kessler, the Olmsted Brothers and philanthropist Margaret Brown.
 The park is popular with both tourists and area residents, with some comparing it to New York City's Central Park.
-Apart from activities such as jogging, walking or biking, the park serves as a center for community gatherings.
-In 2012 the American Planning Association designated the park one of its “Great Public Spaces in America”.
+Apart from activities such as walking, biking or volleyball, the park serves as a center for community gatherings, such as the annual Furry Scurry.
+Wedding receptions are often held in the historic boathouse pavilion.
+In 2012 the American Planning Association designated the park one of its "Great Public Spaces in America".

 Geography

 Washington Park is located in south-central Denver.
 The park is long and rectangular and is bordered by Virginia Avenue on the north, Downing Street on the west, Louisiana Avenue on the south, and Franklin Street on the east.
 It is one mile long by a quarter-mile wide, covering 165 acre, making it one of the largest parks in Denver.

 The neighborhood generally referred to as "Wash Park" is often broken down into eastern and western sides: not only do both have their own neighborhood organizations and quite-different historical trajectories, but since 1972 official city statistics have tracked Washington Park West as separate from the easterly Washington Park.
 The eastern Washington Park neighborhood has borders defined by the city of Denver as Downing Street, Cherry Creek, I-25, and University Boulevard.
 The public park is bounded along its long western edge by Washington Park West, and along all its other edges by eastern Washington Park.
 The park has two lakes, ten tennis courts, a large meadow used for lawn sports such as volleyball and soccer, a lawn bowling green, two of the city's largest flower gardens, and its busiest recreation center.